schierlm/BibleMultiConverter/README.md

 Supported Formats
 -----------------

-BibleMultiConverter supports three custom formats, which are loss-less (support all features supported by the BibleMultiConverter framework) and are supported both for import and for export:
+BibleMultiConverter supports four custom formats, which are loss-less (support all features supported by the BibleMultiConverter framework) and are supported both for import and for export:

 - **Compact**: Designed for creating small text files that compress well
 - **Diffable**: Designed to make comparing different bibles easier
+- **RoundtripTaggedText**: Similar to **Diffable**, but optimized for automated editing using regular expression, at the expense of legibility
 - **RoundtripXML**: Useful for interchange of modules with converters written in other programming languages (that prefer XML binding to plaintext parsing)